 Japanese Stationery (Bungu)

-A quiet kind of creativity, from Japan to your desk.
+A quiet kind of creativity, from Japan to your desk

 There’s something gently captivating about Japanese stationery.
 The way a pen glides across paper.
 The soft texture of a notebook page.
 The small details that turn everyday writing into something intentional.

 Known in Japan as bungu (文具), Japanese stationery is loved around the world for its balance of beauty, precision, and thoughtful design.
+It has become such an important part of everyday life in Japan that there are even awards dedicated to celebrating outstanding stationery.

 What is Japanese Stationery?